SarahChiu/sarahchiu.github.io/_pages/about.md

 # About me \[[CV](https://drive.google.com/file/d/1Gfp_ewX_yVNotA5ggA7l7CMtVjRXgmer/view?usp=sharing)\]

+**If you are interested in joining us as a PhD student, please apply to the [CS PhD program](https://www.cs.jhu.edu/academic-programs/graduate-studies/phd-program/) by December 15, 2025!**

-**I will join [the Department of Computer Science at Johns Hopkins University](https://www.cs.jhu.edu/) as a tenure-track assistant professor starting in Fall 2025.
-I am actively recruiting students at all levels (undergraduate, master's, and Ph.D.)!
+**I am actively recruiting students at all levels (undergraduate, master's, and Ph.D.)!
 If you are interested in joining my research group, please read [this page](/contact/) and contact me by email.**

 ---

-I am an incoming assistant professor at the Department of Computer Science at Johns Hopkins University.
+I am a tenure-track assistant professor in the [Department of Computer Science](https://www.cs.jhu.edu/).
+I am also a member of the [Johns Hopkins Data Science and AI Institute](https://ai.jhu.edu/) and the [Laboratory for Computational Sensing and Robotics](https://lcsr.jhu.edu/).
 I received my Ph.D. in Electrical and Computer Engineering at the University of California San Diego, where I was advised by [Michael Yip](https://yip.eng.ucsd.edu/).

 My goal is to develop the next generation of intelligent robots that can **see, plan, move, and learn** as skilled medical professionals.